JuliaDynamics/Associations.jl/docs/src/edm.md

 The s-map, or sequential locally weighted global map, was introduced in Sugihara (1994)[^Sugihara1994].
 The s-map approximates the dynamics of a system as a locally weighted global map, with a tuning parameter ``\theta`` that controls the degree of nonlinearity in the model.
 For ``\theta = 0``, the model is the maximum likelihood global linear solution (of eq.
 2 in Sugihara, 1994), and for increasing ``\theta > 0``, the model becomes increasingly nonlinear and localized (Sugihara, 1996)[^Sugihara1996].

-When such a model has been constructed, it be used as prediction tool for out-of-sample points.
-It extends the prediction power of the simplex projection method, which only approximates the dynamics with a piecewise linear map.
-Let's elaborate with an example.
+When such a model has been constructed, it be used as prediction tool for out-of-sample points, and can be used to characterize nonlinearity in a time series (Sugihara, 1994).
+Let's demonstrate with an example.

 ### Example: prediction power for the Lorenz system